Industry Insights

 CTV offers a different solution: targeting is based on geographic and demographic data—ZIP code, age, gender, household income—and can be layered with contextual and behavioral signals to improve relevance.
 While not as granular as social, it's privacy-compliant by design and avoids the over-targeting traps that often lead to underdelivery or inflated CPMs.

-On platforms like Paramount Ads Manager, CPMs start around $15 for Peak Placement, with final costs depending on audience size, location, and targeting layers.
-A bit of a steal, given how premium the ad experience is.
+On platforms like Paramount Ads Manager, CPMs start around $7 for Peak Placement, with final costs depending on audience size, location, and targeting layers.
+A bit of a steal, given how premium the ad experience is (for reference, CTV industry benchmarks start between $25-$65).

 Meanwhile?
 Social media CPMs can appear cheaper upfront, but are increasingly variable.
 During peak seasons, social CPMs can spike to $20–$25 or more, especially for in-demand audiences with high competition.